What is Web Hosting? Web Hosting Explained for Beginners

-- More scalable than a VPS
+- More scalable than other web hosting types

-- Hard to estimate the costs
+- Hard to estimate the actual costs

 - Root access is not always provided

 Because of the highly optimized configuration, your site loads much faster and runs with fewer problems.
-WordPress hosting plans frequently include extra WordPress-related features, such as pre-designed WordPress themes, drag-and-drop page builders, and specific developer tools.
+WordPress hosting plans frequently include additional WordPress-related features, such as pre-designed WordPress themes, drag-and-drop page builders, and specific developer tools.

 - One-click WordPress installation